yuantuo666/CSC4160/HW3/README.md

    What is the role of ECR in this deployment?
 How does it integrate with Lambda for managing containerized applications?

    **Answer**: ECR stands for Elastic Container Registry, which manages the Docker images for the Lambda function.
-Once the Docker image is built, it can be pushed to the ECR, with a tag.
-By integrating with Lambda, you can upload the image of Lambda function to ECR, and when a Lambda function is called, the Lambda will pull the Docker image from ECR and run the containerized application.
+Once the Docker image is built, it can be pushed to the ECR, with a tag for version controlling.
+By integrating with Lambda, we can upload the image of Lambda function to ECR, and when a Lambda function is called, the Lambda will pull the Docker image from ECR and run the containerized application.
 This allows the Lambda function to be more flexible and scalable, as the Docker image can be easily updated and managed.
+This also make the deployment process easier, there is no need to configure the environment many times.

 ### Analysis of Cold Start Phenomenon